openhab/openhab-addons/bundles/org.openhab.binding.webexteams/README.md

 `val botActions = getActions("webexteams", "webexteams:account:bot")`

-This binding includes these DSL rule actions for sending messages:
+This binding includes these rule actions for sending messages:

 * `var success = botActions.sendMessage(String markdown)` - Send a message to the default room.
 * `var success = botActions.sendMessage(String markdown, String attach)` - Send a message to the default room, with attachment.